aasparks/cryptopals-py-rkt/readme.md

 ### TODO:
 * Compile most-used functions into 'util' files and use that way.
 * Try to optimize the challenges that are slow in Racket
-  * Challenge 12
-  * Challenge 14
   * Challenge 31 & 32
-* Rewrite Racket solutions to be less imperative
-  * Challenge 21

 ### Completed Tasks
 * Convert Python solutions to Python3.